HorusXIV/HPCP_Assignment/src/multiGPU/Report.md

 The measurements show that the new memory‑handling logic has a lower average wall time per image than the old implementation.
 The t‑test yields a p‑value of $$3.671\mathrm{e}{-08}$$, which is far below the significance level of 0.05, leading to rejection of the null hypothesis.
 This indicates a statistically significant difference in wall time between the two implementations, with the new memory‑handling logic being faster.

 ## Wrapup and Restoring Vendor Parity
-After the performance work, a final sanity check against the additional sources revealed a implementation issue: my runs produced DEMs around 10^80.
-I found the root cause was an ill‑conditioned response matrix.
-So far the script was using a trivial, all‑ones response (K) as tresp, which makes the inversion nearly singular; the discrepancy principle then picked very small λ and amplified noise into astronomically large DEM values.
+Following the performance work, a final sanity check against the additional sources revealed an implementation issue: my runs produced DEMs of around 10⁸⁰.
+I found that the root cause was an ill-conditioned response matrix.
+The script had been using a trivial all-ones response matrix (K) as the response, which made the inversion nearly singular.
+The discrepancy principle then picked a very small lambda and amplified the noise, resulting in astronomically large DEM values.
-To fix this, I replaced the all‑ones K with realistic, well‑behaved synthetic responses and bin‑average them onto the DEM grid (logt, dlogt) so the solver sees an (nt × nf) matrix consistent with the baseline/Vendor pipeline and I added an $$lambda$$ floor to avoid extreme values.
+To resolve this issue, I replaced the all-ones K with realistic, well-behaved synthetic responses, averaging them into bins and mapping them onto the DEM grid (logt, dlogt).
+This ensures that the solver recognises an (nt × nf) matrix that is consistent with the baseline/vendor pipeline.
+I also added a floor to the lambda to prevent extreme values.
-Additionally I wired in an dn2dem_pos wrapper and organized my code to match the vendor structure more closely and will be easier to read.
+I also wired in a dn2dem_pos wrapper and organised my code to more closely match the vendor structure, which will make it easier to read.
+However, gathering all the results at root rank adds some overhead, increasing the time per image to around 36 seconds.

 ## Overlapping Transfers and Compute
-To reduce the total runtime, I then implemented Overlapping Transfers and compute as much as possible.
-While the main script is saving the data, the next image is already being loaded and processed in the Background.
+To reduce the total runtime, I implemented overlapping transfers and computed as much as possible.
+While the main script is saving the data, the next image is loaded and processed in the background.
-While this yields no compute time savings, it helps keep the GPU fed with work.
+Although this does not save any compute time, it helps to keep the GPU busy and reduces the overall wall time to an average of roughly 30 seconds.

 ## Summary